-Effective December 21, 2003, the College entered into a lease agreement in connection with its joint venture (Note 4) to lease certain facilities for an initial term of twenty (20) years, with an option to extend the lease for five (5) successive terms of twenty years each.
+Effective December 21, 2003, the College entered into a lease agreement in connection with its joint venture (Note 5) to lease certain facilities for an initial term of twenty (20) years, with an option to extend the lease for five (5) successive terms of twenty years each.
 Annual lease payments under this agreement are \$155 per annum for "grade level facilities" and \$2 per square foot for "above grade premises".
 Rent escalation is tied to CPI and is provided for during the period September 1, 2014 to February 29, 2024.
 The above lease agreement is superseded by an annual licensing agreement which commits the College to estimated annual payments of \$260 for the use of the facilities.
 In the event of the cancellation of the licensing agreement, the lease agreement becomes enforceable.
+In February 2023, GBSP submitted a written notice to the landlord expressing the intention to renew the lease for the second successive term of 20 years effective February 2024.

 Effective July 30, 2001, the College entered into an agreement, as part of the Ontario Government Superbuild Program, with Toronto Metropolitan University to lease additional premises at the Sally Horsfall Eaton Centre for a term of forty-nine years, with related total capital lease payments over the lease period estimated at \$9,966.
-The premises are disclosed as "Building under capital lease" in Note 5.
+The premises are disclosed as "Building under capital lease" in Note 6.
 These capital lease payments were paid as at March 31, 2003, from Superbuild funding, fundraising and College funds.
 As a result, there is no related obligation under capital lease related to this facility.

-10. Deferred Contributions
+11. Deferred Contributions